lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [Back to Contents](#contents)

-        The script content can be provided inline, as the value of "actionSource", _or_ in "actionFile" as a relative path reference to a script on the IDM host:
+        A system action script content can be provided as a relative path reference to a script located on the IDM host in the "actionFile" key, or as inline script in the "actionSource" key:

         * "actionFile"

-            The reference to a script file stored in the IDM installation folder.
+            The reference to a script file in the IDM installation folder.

             In Identity Cloud, you do not have access to the IDM file system.

-            This means that currently in Identity Cloud you can customize your system action with the "actionSource" key content and/or by passing in parameters in your system action request in the (REST) request body or as the additional params in an IDM script.
+In such environment, you need to customize your system action with the content provided in "actionSource" key and/or by passing in additional arguments to your system action requested via IDM's APIs.

         * "actionSource"

-            The actual script content sent to RCS to be executed.
+            Some text sent to RCS; for example, the actual script to be executed.

-            Because JSON does not support multiline statements, separate your statements in "actionSource" with semicolons or new lines.
+            Because JSON does not support multiline content, if "actionSource" is a (Groovy) script, you can separate your statements with semicolons or new lines.

             For example: